-South Downs Funeral Service are very proud members of SAIF, the National Society of Allied and independent Funeral Director.
+South Downs Funeral Service are very proud to be members of SAIF, the National Society of Allied and independent Funeral Director.

 Membership can only be granted by adhering to SAIF’s code of practice and by inspection and subsequent approval of the funeral home and it’s operating policies.
 In addition, membership will only be granted to independent and family owned funeral homes.

 Additionally, we are also members of Hampshire County Council’s Buy With Confidence scheme.
-Paul Dee & Michael were required to take CRB, or criminal records bureau checks.
-We are delighted to say that we both passed with no concerns whatsoever.
+Staff were required to take CRB, or criminal records bureau checks.
+We are delighted to say that we passed with no concerns whatsoever.

 The Buy With Confidence scheme reassures the community that we open, honest and transparent in all that we do for the families we support.